 We think that it is important that children are in school, on time, every day.
-We aim for our whole school attendance to be 95% with as many children on 100% attendance as possible; the reason for this is because children who attend school every day are more likely to learn more, have more friends and get a good job when they are older.
+We aim for our all children to have at least 96% attendance with as many children on 100% attendance as possible; the reason for this is because children who attend school every day are more likely to learn more, have more friends and get a good job when they are older.
 To give your children the best chances and opportunities, they must be in school.
 We will work tirelessly to get the children into school but we can only do it with your help and commitment.

 Which section does your child currently sit within?

 It is soon going to be that time of year (if not already) where coughs and colds are on the increase.
 We understand that when feeling under the weather, staying at home can feel like the best form of recovery but as the NHS says, “not every illness needs to keep your child from school.”

 Here are the recommendations from the Public Health Agency for common illness that often, but not always necessary, result in absences from school;

 |Symptom||Recommended period to be kept away from nursery/ school|